MyPost/lein-cupickle/README.md

 ## TODO

+* Table support
 * Consider switching back from bultitude to tools.namespace
 * Make sure that cupickle loads required dependencies
-* Automatically translate "And" steps to their previous step prefix
+* Automatically translate "And", "But" steps to their previous step prefix
 * Make statistics tally not interpret annotations as steps